BeholdingEye/qnrwp_a/README.md

 * If the ImageMagick PHP module is installed on the server, uploaded images will be better optimized.
 * Meta, OpenGraph and Twitter card tags are supported.
 Tags are generic on Pages, and individually constructed on Posts from their starting paragraphs and Featured Images.
 * "Featured News" and "Samples" sections are supported with custom widgets and shortcodes.
 * Contact forms are supported with a shortcode, offering comprehensive control of parameters.
 May also be used for mailing list subscription forms.
+These forms may be used in popout sliders.
+The mailing functionality is powered by secured Ajax.
+MailChimp integration is coming.

 ## Image sizes: